bogus34/bookshelf-fields/README.md

 * `comparator`: function - used with `choices` to provide custom equality checker.

     Useful if fields value is an object and simple '==' is not adequate.

+* `message`: used as a default error message.

+* `label`: used as a default field label and substituted to error message.
+Look at tgriesser/checkit for details.

 ### StringField